-Date

-1

-(Name of Sign atory Party) (Title))

-do hereby state:

-(1) That I pay or supervi se the payment o of the persons employ yed by

-(Cantua stan a (C.) on the

-(Contractor o r Subcontractor)

-(Building or V Vork) ; that duri ng the payroll period commencing on the

-day of , , and ending the day of , ,

-all persons employed on said been or will be made either di d project have be een paid the full wee ekly wages earned, th

-from the fu

-(Contractor or Subcontractor)

-weekly wages earned by any from the full wages earned by 3 (29 C.F.R.
-Subtitle A), issue 63 Start.
+Date (Name of Signatory Party) (Title) do hereby state: (1) That I pay or supervise the payment of the persons employed by on the (Contractor or Subcontractor) ; that during the payroll period commencing on the (Building or Work) dav of \\\\\, \\\\, and ending the \\\\\ day of \\\\\, \\\\, all persons employed on said project have been paid the full weekly wages earned, that no rebates have been or will be made either directly or indirectly to or on behalf of said from the full (Contractor or Subcontractor) weekly wages earned by any person and that no deductions have been made either directly or indirectly from the full wages earned by any person, other than permissible deductions as defined in Regulations, Part 3 (29 C.F.R.
+Subtitle A), issued by the Secretary of Labor under the Copeland Act, as amended (48 Stat.
+948, 63 Start.
 108, 72 Stat.
-967; 7 any person, other er than permissible d ry of Labor under the eductions as defined e Copeland Act, as ar in Regulations, Part

-(2) That any payrolls oth nerwise under this s contract required t o be submitted for th e above period are

-- (2) That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete; that the wage rates for laborers or mechanics contained therein are not less than the applicable wage rates contained in any wage determination incorporated into the contract; that the classifications set forth therein for each laborer or mechanic conform with the work he performed. - (3) That any apprentices employed in the above period are duly registered in a bona fide apprenticeship program registered with a State apprenticeship agency recognized by the Bureau of Apprenticeship and Training, United States Department of Labor, or if no such recognized agency exists in a State, are registered with the Bureau of Apprenticeship and Training, United States Department of Labor. - (4) That - (a) WHERE FRINGE BENEFITS ARE PAID TO APPROVED PLANS, FUNDS, OR PROGRAMS - in addition to the basic hourly wage rates paid to each laborer or mechanic listed in the above referenced payroll, payments of fringe benefits as listed in the contract have been or will be made to appropriate programs for the benefit of such employees, except as noted in section 4(c) below.
+967; 76 Stat.
+357; 40 U.S.C. § 3145), and described below: (2) That any payrolls otherwise under this contract required to be submitted for the above period are correct and complete: that the wage rates for laborers or mechanics contained therein are not less than the applicable wage rates contained in any wage determination incorporated into the contract; that the classifications set forth therein for each laborer or mechanic conform with the work he performed.

+(3) That any apprentices employed in the above period are duly registered in a bona fide apprenticeship program registered with a State apprenticeship agency recognized by the Bureau of Apprenticeship and Training, United States Department of Labor, or if no such recognized agency exists in a State, are registered with the Bureau of Apprenticeship and Training, United States Department of Labor.

+(4) That:

+(a) WHERE FRINGE BENEFITS ARE PAID TO APPROVED PLANS, FUNDS, OR PROGRAMS

+- in addition to the basic hourly wage rates paid to each laborer or mechanic listed in the above referenced payroll, payments of fringe benefits as listed in the contract have been or will be made to appropriate programs for the benefit of such employees, except as noted in section 4(c) below.